 Armada Hoffler Finalizes Lease Extension and Expansion With Morgan Stanley at Thames Street Wharf in Harbor Point

-Global financial services leader increases total office commitment to 242,000 square feet at Thames Street Wharf

-/EIN News/ -- VIRGINIA BEACH, Va., Nov.
-07, 2022 (GLOBE NEWSWIRE) -- Armada Hoffler (NYSE: AHH) announced that it has finalized a lease extension and expansion with Morgan Stanley at the Company’s Thames Street Wharf office building in Baltimore’s Harbor Point neighborhood.
+VIRGINIA BEACH, Va., Nov.
+07, 2022 (GLOBE NEWSWIRE) -- Armada Hoffler AHH announced that it has finalized a lease extension and expansion with Morgan Stanley at the Company's Thames Street Wharf office building in Baltimore's Harbor Point neighborhood.
 The global financial services leader leased an additional 46,000 square feet at the building.

 With its initial 196,000-square-foot lease at Thames Street Wharf Morgan Stanley will now have a total presence of 242,000 square feet in Thames Street Wharf at Harbor Point into 2035.